 - Will break down and dissolve within a specified amount of time so the active ingredients can be released and absorbed by the body

 But that’s not all.
-Each year, USP will conduct a facility audit and our own surveillance – pulling product off store shelves and testing them to ensure they continue to meet USP standards.
+Each year, USP will conduct a facility audit and our own surveillance – pulling product off store shelves and testing them to ensure they continue to meet high quality standards.